 If you have not yet signed up for the ISSA CPT certification, check out their deals page here.
 They have fantastic combo packages where you can get a free nutrition certification.

 Get your copy of the ISSA CPT exam cheat sheet.
-It helps immensely for studying for the exam.
+It helps immensely in studying for the exam.

 Make sure to check out Trainer Academy for premium ISSA CPT study materials.
 They will reduce study time by 50% and have an exam pass guarantee.
 Read my full review on them here.
 You can save $100 on their MVP study system with the code: PTPSUB